udaykiran2504/excel-from-basics-to-advance/README.md

 - Continue exploring PivotTables, Charts, and Power Query
 - Learn about Macros & VBA for automation
 - Deep dive into data analysis techniques with Excel
+-
+📄 README - Day 9 & 10

+🔍 Topics Covered: Basic to Advanced Lookups in Excel
+🔹 1.
+VLOOKUP (Vertical Lookup):
+Purpose: Searches for a value in the first column of a range and returns a value in the same row from another column.

+Syntax:
+=VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])

+Use Case: Finding a price of a product by product name.

+Limitation: Can only look right of the lookup column.

+🔹 2.
+HLOOKUP (Horizontal Lookup):
+Purpose: Searches for a value in the first row and returns a value in the same column from a specified row.

+Syntax:
+=HLOOKUP(lookup_value, table_array, row_index_num, [range_lookup])

+Use Case: Fetching yearly data where headers are in rows.

+Limitation: Can only look down from the first row.

+🔹 3.
+INDEX + MATCH (Advanced Lookup):
+Purpose: A powerful combo to perform both vertical and horizontal lookups without direction limitations.

+Syntax:
+=INDEX(return_range, MATCH(lookup_value, lookup_range, 0))

+Use Case: Getting a salary of an employee using employee name.

+Advantage: More flexible than VLOOKUP and works with data to the left or above.

+🔹 4.
+XLOOKUP (Modern Excel - Best Option):
+Purpose: The most advanced and flexible lookup function replacing VLOOKUP and HLOOKUP.

+Syntax:
+=XLOOKUP(lookup_value, lookup_array, return_array, [if_not_found], [match_mode], [search_mode])

+Use Case: Any lookup—right, left, up, down—with more control.

+Advantage: Handles errors, searches in both directions, and returns arrays.

+🔹 5.
+LOOKUP (Legacy Function):
+Purpose: Searches for a value in a vector or array and returns a value from the same position in another vector.

+-Syntax:
+=LOOKUP(lookup_value, lookup_vector, result_vector)

+Use Case: Basic lookups when data is sorted.

+💡 Summary:
+Function	              Direction       	Flexible	   Error Handling	  Backward Lookup VLOOKUP	              Right Only	             ❌   	❌	         ❌ HLOOKUP              	Down Only	             ❌	   ❌            	❌
+INDEX+MATCH              	Any	                ✅	   ❌	            ✅
+XLOOKUP	                  Any	                ✅	   ✅	            ✅
+LOOKUP	                Sorted Data	           ❌	   ❌            ❌

 ---
 This document provides a structured learning path from basic to advanced Excel functions, ensuring practical understanding and hands-on application of key concepts.